Kowshik2404/Automatic-Ticket-Assignment-with-NLP/README.md

 Dataset - https://drive.google.com/open?id=143R3O0o3s3YyC2ZAoVDZOWM1APiNtGPA

-# Steps / Procedure :
+# Steps / Procedure
 Text in Description is pre-processed by removing unwanted characters and words.
 Some descriptions are given in other languages which are translated to english internally.
 Stop words are removed and all the words are lemmatized.

-With this pre-processed description the words in the corpus are tokenized and embeddings are created with word2vec.
+With this pre-processed description the words in the corpus are tokenized and embeddings were created with word2vec.
 Embedding was also generated with glove.

-Different NLP algorithms were tried out - RNN, LSTM, GRU Traditional ML algorithms such as RandomForest and SVM were tried out.
+Different NLP algorithms were tried out - RNN, LSTM, GRU, Traditional ML algorithms such as RandomForest and SVM were tried out.

+# Limitations

+As part of Data pre-processing, we had grouped all assignment groups with less than 10 entries as one group (misc_grp) which had reduced the Target class from 74 to 50 groups.
+While applying this model in the real world there could be additional intervention required to classify the tickets if it has been classified as misc_grp by our model.
+Since the number of elements reported under misc_grp are less, we expect this intervention to be done less often.

+# Conclusion

+Although this model can classify the IT tickets with 91.24% accuracy, to achieve better accuracy in the real world it would be good if the business can collect additional data around 300 records for each group.